6 current storage trends

-1. Storage Virtualisation – People don’t want to be tied into a storage vendor or technology as they all have their strengths, weaknesses in particular applications.
+People don’t want to be tied to a particular vendor or technology as they all have their strengths, weaknesses in particular applications.
 They also don’t want to throw storage arrays that may be past warranty but are perfect for entry into a tiered storage infrastructure, i.e. for archive.
-Storage virtualization allows administrators to mix and match storage technologies and systems into a single manageable platform.
+Virtualization allows administrators to mix and match storage technologies and systems into a single, manageable platform.

-3. 10GbE – is now becoming essential in many organisations.
+Is now becoming essential for many organisations.
 Many environments went for ISCSI initially and it’s a great solution.
 However when you mix numerous virtual machines, backups and restores bandwidth on 1Gbps ports soon gets eaten up.

-4. Cloud-based storage – continues to grow, made attractive by ever increasing data storage and backup sizes and the ever decreasing cost of reliable and sizeable bandwidth.
+Continues to grow, made attractive by ever-increasing data storage and backup sizes and the ever decreasing cost of reliable and sizeable bandwidth.
 The fact that block-level backup and replication technologies are much cheaper ensures that the cloud is also a great option for organisations who want to improve their resilience to failure and their capabilities to recover from a disaster quickly.
 I see private, public and hybrid cloud storage all playing their part.

 As many organisations have sweated their assets for the last couple of years there is a need for a hardware refresh.
 The fact that there may not be a lot of cash in the bank and those storage infrastructures are expensive may be a dilemma for a business.
 Delivering a significant part of the infrastructure from the cloud, such as virtual servers, physicals, storage and thin-client services are one option to gain access to high-end infrastructures without the capital expenditure and ongoing management headaches.

 6. Solid state disk (SSD)